cocozxh/CS-IOC5008/HW2/README.md

 # Digit Detection

 Code for homework 2 in the Selected Topics in Visual Recognition using Deep Learning.
-I choose the Yolo-v4 as my backbone network and apply the transfer learning to speed up the training process.
+I choose the YOLOv4 as my network and apply the transfer learning to speed up the training process.
 ## Catalog
 - [Digit Detection](#digit-detection)
   - [Catalog](#Catalog)